5 Highly Practical Tips To Stop Being Always Late

 Step 5.
 Make It Utterly Easy

-This is the fifth move – make your behavior change easy.
+Make your behavior change easy.

 The best way to start a behavior change is to keep it simple and easy.
 And the right way to do it is to start with a small goal and keep your expectations low.
 When you begin with a smaller aim, it usually keeps things manageable.